 There are certain restrictions for guests that weigh over 200 lbs.
 There are several factors taken into consideration in this instance.
 Most notably, the equipment manufacturer defines the limits for the gear use, which includes the total weight of the tandem pair.
 Also depending on wind conditions, we need to ensure the instructor you are paired with is set up to land the tandem canopy safely.

 Loose fitting clothes and athletic shoes are ideal.
 We do recommend you dress for the weather for your tandem skydive to make sure you have the best experience possible.
 Keep in mind that the higher altitude, the lower the temperature is.
 If it’s 85 on the ground, you’ll probably be pretty comfortable skydiving in shorts and a t-shirt.
 In California, if it’s 55 degrees on the ground, between the speed and altitude, you’ll want to wear long pants, a sweatshirt or jacket, and probably a jumpsuit provided by our dropzone.
 For every tandem skydive, we will provide you with goggles and an optional jumpsuit.
 If you have questions about your potential jump attire, feel free to call us and ask!

 I have glasses.
 Can I wear them during my jump?

 Yes!
 We have specific goggles that you can wear over your glasses for your jump.
+This allows you to still clearly see the breath-taking view of Santa Barbara and Los Angeles!
 Just ask!